wtchen/datatools-ui/docs/user/managing-projects-feeds.md

 Feed Versions are created from the main Feed Source profile page.
 There are three methods for creating new versions:

-1. **Manually Upload a File**: Select "Manually Uploaded" from the `+ Create new version` dropdown.
-The button next to the dropdown should now say "Upload."
-Click the "Upload" button to select a GTFS file from your local machine.
+1. **Manually Upload a File**: Select `Upload` from the `+ Create new version` dropdown to select a GTFS file from your local machine.

-2. **Fetch From A Remote URL**: Select "Fetch" from the `+ Create new version` dropdown. **Note:** to fetch a new version, the "Feed source fetch URL" property must be set to a valid GTFS URL under `Feed Source > Settings`.
+2. **Fetch From A Remote URL**: Select `Fetch` from the `+ Create new version` dropdown. **Note:** to fetch a new version, the "Feed source fetch URL" property must be set to a valid GTFS URL under `Feed Source > Settings`.

-3. **Import From the GTFS Editor**: Select "From snapshot" from the `+ Create new version` dropdown.
+3. **Import From the GTFS Editor**: Select `From snapshot` from the `+ Create new version` dropdown.
 The list of snapshots should now be visible showing any available snapshots of the feed in the Editor.
 Select the desired snapshot by clicking the "Publish" button to publish the snapshot as a new version.

 4. **Service Period Merge** (certain Data Tools configurations only): If a Feed Source has two or more Feed Versions, a new Feed Version can be created by merging two versions representing a transit agency's service over different time periods.
 While viewing a particular Feed Version, click `Merge with version` (underneath the map view) to select which past version you would like to merge with.